ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 }
 ```

-Then the examples can be written really simply:
+Then the examples can be written really simply.

 ```Swift
 enum Either<First, Second>: CustomStringConvertible {